 A.S.
 Communications and Media Arts

-Program Description: The A.S. degree in Communications and Media Arts at Dutchess Community College is a comprehensive four-semester program that prepares students to transfer to four-year colleges in communications, film and audio production programs.
-In their first year, COM students take five foundation courses in Communications and Media Arts: COM 101 Introduction to Communications Media, COM 103 The Art and Craft of Video Editing, COM 120 Introduction to Media Writing, COM 110 Basic Video Production and COM 140 Media and Society.
+In their first year at DCC, COM students take five foundation courses in Communications and Media Arts: COM 101 Introduction to Communications Media, COM 103 The Art and Craft of Video Editing, COM 120 Introduction to Media Writing, COM 110 Basic Video Production and COM 140 Media and Society.

 COM students are active learners.
-They learn by doing and from their first semester at DCC, they take hands-on production classes where they are able to create audio and video projects.
+From their first semester at DCC, they take hands-on production classes where they are able to create audio and video projects.
 Students learn how to use a non-linear editing program in their first semester, so that even before they begin shooting, they understand that projects are created from shots that are montaged through editing to tell the story.

-Through an organized program of study, students are provided with media theory, and techniques and practices in service of creative expression and career development.
+Through an organized program of study, students are provided with media theory, techniques and practices in service of creative expression, and career development.

-After DCC: The COM program currently has articulation agreements with SUNY Plattsburgh, Fredonia and Brockport.
-Many COM grads also transfer to Brooklyn College and Hunter College in New York City, and to private colleges like Ithaca, Emerson, Marist and NYU.
+After DCC: COM students transfer to SUNY New Paltz, Brooklyn College and Hunter College in New York City, and private colleges like Ithaca, Emerson, Marist and NYU, among others.

 For further information, email the COM Program chair, Dana Weidman, at firstname.lastname@example.org or contact DCC's Admissions Office.